EdoLabWorks/NodeJS-Raspberry-WebControl/README.md

 ### Installation

-git clone or download the application from your Raspberry Pi computer.
+git clone or download the application in your Raspberry Pi computer.

 In the root folder, install all dependencies.
 ~~~~
 $ npm install
 ~~~~

-Start app.js in the root folder.
+Run the application as shown below.
 ~~~~
 $ node app
 ~~~~